davidchesnut/sp-general-docs/docs/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md

-- Get the  **News** feed type for the current user by using the **getFeed** method.
+- Get the **News**feed type for the current user by using the**getFeed**method.

-- Iterate through the posts and replies in the feed to get the  **id** property that you use to delete the post or reply.
+- Iterate through the posts and replies in the feed to get the **id**property that you use to delete the post or reply.

-- Delete a root post or reply by using the  **deletePost** method (deleting a root post deletes the whole thread).
+- Delete a root post or reply by using the **deletePost**method (deleting a root post deletes the whole thread).

-> [!Note]
+> [!NOTE]
-> Paste the following code between the  **script** tags that you added in the [Create the application page](how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md#bk_CreateApp) procedure.
+> Paste the following code between the **script**tags that you added in the [Create the application page](how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md#bk_CreateApp) procedure.
 This example assumes that the current user's newsfeed contains at least one post.